 In response to the article published in Air Quality News on 26th November 2019, Turning up the heat on indoor air quality, Erica Malkin, Secretary General of the Stove Industry Alliance (SIA), offers the following commentary in support of advanced SIA Ecodesign Ready wood burning stoves and explains their role in providing a low-carbon solution to the UK’s domestic heating needs.

 When making an assessment of the impact on air quality from burning wood for domestic heating, it is important to understand the different types of appliance that homeowners have to burn wood to heat their properties.
-There are three main types in use in the UK – open fires, older stoves and modern Ecodesign Ready wood burning stoves.
+There are three main types in use in the UK – open fires, older, basic stove models and modern Ecodesign Ready wood burning stoves.

 It is also important to realise that the article Turning up the heat on indoor air quality contained a number of inaccuracies.
 One of these was the HETAS figures quoted to show the increase in sales of wood burning stoves.
 These do not represent the market for wood burning stoves, but rather show the increased awareness of registering installations with an approved competent person’s scheme, of which HETAS is the main one.
 The SIA has recorded overall figures for appliances sold in the stove and fireplace market and these show that whilst was there was an increase between 2011-2013, since then the market has actually been declining.